This 45-hour course is taught as three weekend classes in Mallorca

 This course is suited to experienced massage practitioners and bodyworkers who want to extend their repertoire as well as to complete beginners exploring massage with a view to work or simply to practice with family and friends.

-Students will learn a complete one and a half hour routine suited to general practice with healthy patients.
-They will also learn variations for working with pregnant women and a sitting massage which works extremely well for ‘on-site massage’ work without the need for any special equipment.
+Students will learn a complete one and a quarter hour routine suited to general practice with healthy patients.

 The course also includes work on practitioner posture, breathing, rhythm, self-awareness, attention and concentration.
 The aim is to develop a style of massage as beneficial to the giver as to the receiver.